scorpjke/VQuick/README.md

 How to know the codes
 ---------------------------------
 Firstly, let's deal with the terminology.
-The Vietnamese symbol consists of three parts: *initial, middle, final*.
+The Vietnamese syllable consists of three parts: *initial, middle, final*.
 For example:

 - **phòng** → initial: **ph**, middle: **o**, final: **ng**
 - **khỏe** → initial: **kh**, middle: **oe**, final: **---**